MarsBased/handbook/sections/rituals.md

 ## Martian Day

-Once per term, more or less, we fly everyone in and we meet for a day of get-together.
+Once per term, more or less, we fly everyone in and we meet for a day or two of get-together.

-In the Martian Days we don't do client work, and we spend quality time sharing the numbers of the company, doing AMA sessions, workshops, keynotes, brainstormings and a few leisure activities like football matches, dinners and more!
+In the Martian Days, we don't do client work, and we spend quality time sharing the numbers of the company, doing AMA sessions, workshops, keynotes, brainstormings and a few leisure activities like football matches, dinners and more!

 Needless to say, the company pays for the flights, meals and accommodation.
 If you pay for any taxi or meal, please send a photo of the receipt to administration@marsbased.com and you will get reimbursed in your next payroll, under the concept of expense allowance.